Captain Starlight, or Gentleman of the Road: Original stage adaptation

 Alfred Rolfe, who later directed the movie, was well versed with the play, having played Sir Ferdinand Morringer in its first production, George Storefield in a revival, and Dick Marston in later productions.
 In 1893 he married Dampier's daughter Lily, who played Aileen Marston in numerous productions of the play.

-The play was highly influential on bushranging drama as a genre, leading to a number of imitators such as Arnold Denham's The Kelly Gang (1899), which was likely the basis for the film The Story of the Kelly Gang (1906).

 Production

 It is likely the name of the story was changed from Robbery Under Arms to avoid confusion with the 1907 film version of the novel which was still playing in cinemas.

 Reception

 It appears the film was a success at the box office, screening in cinemas as late as 1917.
 The Moving Picture World called it "a brilliant success and record breaker, and highly eulogised by the press and public."

 Critical response

 It also received good reviews, the Sunday Times saying "the 'chase scene' through the bush and across a lagoon is very realistic."
 The Register called it "a thrilling and absorbingly interesting story of Australian bush life, and several daring feats of horsemanship are displayed."

-The Sydney Morning Herald stated that "one of the most applauded of the scenes... was the burning of the stables and the rescue of the horses, Starlight's Last Stand also excited enthusiasm."
+The Sydney Morning Herald stated that "one of the most applauded of the scenes ... was the burning of the stables and the rescue of the horses, Starlight's Last Stand also excited enthusiasm."

 The Argus said the film was:

 A series of exciting incidents, situations, and escapades... sustained interest throughout and tells the story in a straightforward businesslike way, with a judicious mixture of comedy to relieve it from too great a weight of sensationalism.
 Much picturesque scenery is introduced, and many fine views of the bush are shown the most notable examples being Terrible Hollow, the Rocky Rises and the localities selected for the sticking up of the mail coach, and Starlight's last stand against the police.